SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances (dates and topics are not set in stone):
-- Session18: 18th Nov 2024 PCA: Theory and Practice
+- Session18: PCA: Theory and Practice
-- Session19: 02nd Dec 2024 Working with containers
+- Session19: Working with containers
-- Session20: 13th Jan 2025 Control your environment with Conda/ Pixi
+- Session20: Control your environment with Conda/ Pixi
-- Session21: 27th Jan 2025 Introduction to Python
+- Session21: Introduction to Python
-- Session22: 10th Feb 2025 Introduction to Statistics for Bioinformatics
+- Session22: Introduction to Statistics for Bioinformatics
-- Session23: 24th Feb 2025 Introduction to ggplot in R
+- Session23: Introduction to ggplot in R
-- Session24: 10th Mar 2025 Project planning with statistics in mind
+- Session24: Project planning with statistics in mind
-- Session25: 24th Mar 2025 Data management
+- Session25: Data management
-- Session26: 07th Apr 2025 Sequencing techniques
+- Session26: Sequencing techniques
-- Session27: 21st Apr 2025 Quality control in sequencing data
+- Session27: Quality control in sequencing data
-- Session28: 05th May 2025 Tools and tricks for reproducible research
+- Session28: Tools and tricks for reproducible research
-- Session29: 19th May 2025 Running pipelines with nf-core
+- Session29: Running pipelines with nf-core
 - Session30: Bonus session Introduction to Markdown

 If there is a topic you would like to hear about, please fill out [our questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSfojHf02MqnsVTgKK_tE403ogGI1Pfi9vLg1A407w4SrQbIIw/viewform) to influence the schedule for the next round of workshops.